Key Points

 A manufacturer of food must take precautions to ensure that their products weigh, on average, at least as much as the declaration on the label.
 A control chart is made to identify whether the weights are stable by collecting packages five at a time each hour:

-The lower control limit, labelled LCL on the graph, indicates that on this Xbar chart, any group of five packages averaging under 41.7503g is an indication that the process is unstable and special cause variation exists.
+The lower control limit, labeled LCL on the graph, indicates that on this Xbar chart, any group of five packages averaging under 41.7503g is an indication that the process is unstable and special cause variation exists.

 While using the lower control limit may seem straightforward, there are some ways in which it is misused.